dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 ### Controlling access to blob data

 By default, the blob data in your storage account is accessible only to storage account owner.
 Authenticating requests against Blob storage requires the account access key by default.
 However, you may wish to make certain blob data available to other users.
-You have two options:

-- **Anonymous access:** You can make a container or its blobs publicly available for anonymous access.
-See [Manage anonymous read access to containers and blobs](storage-manage-access-to-resources.md) for more information.
-- **Shared access signatures:** You can provide clients with a shared access signature (SAS), which provides delegated access to a resource in your storage account, with permissions that you specify and over an interval that you specify.
-See [Using Shared Access Signatures from C# (SAS)](storage-dotnet-shared-access-signature-part-1.md) for more information.
+For details on how to control access to blob storage, see [the .NET guide for blob storage](storage-dotnet-how-to-use-blobs.md#controlling-access-to-blob-data).

 ### Encrypting blob data

-Azure Storage supports encrypting blob data both at the client and on the server:
+Azure Storage supports encrypting blob data both at the client and on the server.

-- **Client-side encryption:** The Storage Client Library for .NET supports encrypting data within client applications before uploading to Azure Storage, and decrypting data while downloading to the client.
-The library also supports integration with Azure Key Vault for storage account key management.
-See [Client-Side Encryption with .NET for Microsoft Azure Storage](storage-client-side-encryption.md) for more information.
-Also see [Tutorial: Encrypt and decrypt blobs in Microsoft Azure Storage using Azure Key Vault](storage-encrypt-decrypt-blobs-key-vault.md).
-- **Server-side encryption**: Azure Storage now supports server-side encryption.
-See [Azure Storage Service Encryption for Data at Rest (Preview)](storage-service-encryption.md).
+For details on encrypting blob data, see [the .NET guide for blob storage](storage-dotnet-how-to-use-blobs.md#encrypting-blob-data).

 ## Next steps